Travel Money: How much to budget for your 2026 Indonesian adventure

 Map of Accommodation, Points of Interest, Eateries and Transport

-Below is a map of the recommended accommodations, points of interest, eateries and transport terminals/stops mentioned in this article.
+Below is a map of the recommended accommodations, points of interest, eateries, and transport terminals or stops mentioned in this article.

-How much to budget for Accommodation in Indonesia?
+How much to budget for accommodation in Indonesia?

 NameProperty FeaturesLocationTypeIDR Cost per nightNumber of NightsBook Now